 When the above individuals are subject to workers' compensation coverage, the annual payroll used for premium computation is subject to minimum and maximum limitations.
 For the current minimums and maximums, see Part 3, Section V, Rule 1(j) of the California Workers' Compensation Uniform Statistical Reporting Plan—1995.
 These limits are subject to annual adjustments.

-For information regarding Assembly Bill No. 2883 (2016), the WCIRB has issued the following bulletin:
+For information regarding recent changes to Labor Code Sections 3351 and 3352, the WCIRB has issued the following bulletins:

 We welcome your feedback on this guide.
 Please send comments and suggestions to [email protected].